curbengh/curbengh.github.io/source/_posts/tor-hidden-onion-nixos.md

   * If you set it to "1234", visitor needs to specify the port number to browse your site, e.g. http://foobar.onion:1234
   * There is no need to grant CAP_NET_BIND_SERVICE capability nor open port 80.
 Tor has NAT traversal capability and can function without opening any inbound port.
 5. `toHost` is location of your web server.
 In my case, it is the IPv6 loopback **[::1]**.
 If your server supports IPv4 (mine doesn't), you can set it to "127.0.0.1" or "localhost".
 If it's an IPv6 address, you need to wrap the address with square brackets **[]**.
+  * You can even set your domain here and skip the rest of the sections.
+However, this can double the latency, especially if the website is behind a CDN.
+Tor recommends to have a separate web server that is dedicated for Tor hidden service only.
+The [next section](#caddyTor.nix) shows how to set up the web server.
 6. `toPort` is the port number that your web server listens to.
-The [next section](#caddyTor.nix) shows how to set up the web server.
 7. `extraConfig` is optional.
 The options I use here are only applicable if the server is IPv6 only.

 Run `# nixos-rebuild switch` and three important files will be generated in the "/var/lib/tor/onion/**myOnion**" folder.